 Another situation that often arises in the tenancy contract is a clause stating you must return the energy account to the original supplier at the end of the tenancy.
 So, if you’ve changed the meters, they’ll need to be changed back as well.

-If your landlord is paying the energy bills and they pay the company directly, you won’t have the same automatic right to change energy suppliers.
+If your landlord pays the energy bills and they pay the company directly, you don’t have the same automatic right to change energy suppliers.
 However, it’s still worth asking for permission to switch.
 Many landlords are understanding and would prefer that you not pay more money than necessary.